Practice targeted AMC-style multiple-choice questions on emergency medicine.

 A 45-year-old male presents to the emergency department with sudden onset severe left flank pain radiating to the groin.
 He reports some nausea but no vomiting.
 His temperature is 37.5°C, pulse 88 bpm, BP 130/80 mmHg, respiratory rate 16/min, oxygen saturation 98% on room air.
 On examination, he has significant left costovertebral angle tenderness.
 Urinalysis shows microscopic haematuria and trace leukocytes.
 His creatinine is 90 µmol/L (baseline unknown).
 An ultrasound of the kidneys is performed, shown in the image.
 Based on the clinical presentation and the finding shown in the image, what is the most appropriate immediate next step in management?

-A 72-year-old male presents to the ED with sudden onset shortness of breath and right-sided chest pain.
-He reports a recent fall but denies any significant trauma.
-He has a history of atrial fibrillation and is currently taking warfarin.
-His INR is 6.5.
-A CT scan of the chest is performed (image attached).
-What is the MOST appropriate immediate next step in management?
+A 72-year-old male presents to the ED with increasing shortness of breath and epigastric pain, especially when lying down.
+He has a history of GORD, hypertension and COPD.
+His vitals are stable.
+An X-ray is performed.
+What is the MOST appropriate next step in management?

 A 72-year-old man presents with sudden onset of severe right groin pain and a firm, non-reducible bulge.
 He reports mild nausea but denies vomiting or change in bowel habit.
 Vital signs are stable.
 A CT scan of the pelvis is performed, as shown.
 Considering the clinical context and the imaging findings, what is the most appropriate immediate management?